-Elizabeth Middle School offers a variety of sports for sixth, seventh, and eighth grade students.
-Football/Softball (7th/8th only), cross-country and volleyball are offered in the fall.
-Basketball is offered in the winter, with wrestling and track offered in the spring.
+Elizabeth Middle School offers a variety of sports for sixth-, seventh-, and eighth-grade students.

+Football (7th/8th only), cross-country, and volleyball are offered in the fall.
+Basketball/softball is offered in the winter while wrestling and track are offered in the spring.

-A current physical form and signed participation form is required for participation of all student athletes prior to the first practice.
+A current physical form and signed participation form are required for all student athletes' participation before the first practice.
 All athletic forms should be submitted to the athletic secretary in the EMS office.
 All athletic forms need to be submitted prior to the first practice.
-In order to maintain a quality athletic program a \$70.00 athletic fee (per sport) is collected from every student athlete.
-The athletic fee should be submitted to the athletic secretary in the front office prior to the first competition.
+In order to maintain a quality athletic program, a \$70.00 athletic fee (per sport) is collected from every student athlete.
+The athletic fee should be submitted to the front office's athletic secretary before the first competition.

 Academic eligibility is reported weekly.
-Reporting procedures is explained in more detail in the Athletic Handbook.
+Reporting procedures are explained in more detail in the Athletic Handbook.